MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitresumeio.md

 ## -description

-The AcxCircuitResumeIo function is used to resume circuit IO after it has been stopped.
+The **AcxCircuitResumeIo** function is used to resume circuit IO after it has been temporarily stopped.

 ## -parameters